dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 * **READLAST(k)**: Whenever TXk executes (speculatively), a read by TXk obtains the value recorded so far by the highest transaction TXj preceding it, i.e., where j < k.
 Higher transactions TXl, where l > k, do not intefer with TXk.

 Jointly, these two principles
-suffice to guarantee both safety and liveness no matter what scheduling policy is used, so long as required execution and validation tasks are eventually dispatched.
+suffice to guarantee both safety and liveness no matter what scheduling policy is used, so long as pending execution and validation tasks are eventually dispatched.
 Safety follows because a TXk gets validated after all TXj, j &lt; k, are finalized.
 Liveness follows by induction.
 Initially transaction 1 is guaranteed to pass validation successfully and not require re-execution.
-Once transactions TX1-TXj have successfully validated, the next invocation of transaction j+1 will pass validation successfully and not require re-execution.
+After transactions TX1-TXj have successfully validated, a (re-)execution of transaction j+1 will pass validation successfully and not require re-execution.

 **READLAST(k)** is achieved via a simple multi-version in-memory data structure that keeps versioned write-sets, TXj recording values whose version is j.
 A read by TXk obtains the value recorded by the latest invocation of TXj with the highest j &lt; k.